close

 Class 120 DMU in Oban station

-The Oban summer service continued annually until 1970.
-The image shows a set in Oban station that final year, presumed to be 51788/59684/51781 as that was the set on loan to Corkerhill at the time.
+The Oban summer service continued annually usually using Class 120s until 1970.
+The image shows a set in Oban station that year, presumed to be 51788/59684/51781 as that was the set on loan to Hamilton at the time.
 Mike Cooper Collection.

-The summer Oban service would be resurrected in 1975 operated by the prototype refurbished Met-Camm unit.
+The summer Oban service would then normally use Eastfield Class 101s, until at least 1975 when the prototype refurbished Met-Camm unit was used.

 Aberdeen - Inverness